Thomas Dimsdale: Careers

+He was elected as MP for Hertford in two successive parliaments in 1780 and 1784.
+In 1781 he and Nathaniel returned to Russia to carry out further royal inoculations.

 Family

 He had married three times: firstly Mary, the daughter of Nathaniel Brassey of Roxford, Hertfordshire; secondly Anne, the daughter of John Iles, with whom he had seven sons and two daughters; and thirdly Elizabeth Dimsdale, the daughter of his cousin Joseph Dimsdale of Bishop's Stortford.
 She had lived within the family for most of her life and she was a diarist and writer of letters.
 He was succeeded in the Russian Barony by his eldest son John, from whom it descended within the family.
 The Barony of John's son Nathaniel lapsed when he died with no heir.

 Death

 He lived in Bengeo a part of Hertford, the county town of Hertfordshire, where Dimsdale Street, which partly bounded his land, still bears his name.
 He died in 1800 and was buried in the Quakers' burial-ground at Bishop's Stortford, Hertfordshire.